sqlsaturday/sqlsatwebsite/index.md

 ---
 layout: home
-title: "SQLSaturday"
+title: "SQL Saturday"
 ---
-Welcome to SQLSaturday, the data platform and SQL Server community franchise for technical events.
+Welcome to SQL Saturday, the data platform and SQL Server community franchise for technical events.
 We have a list of <a href="#events">upcoming events</a> below as well as <a href="#reserved">reserved dates</a>.
 There are also <a href="#other">other events</a> from different sources that are of interest to the data professional.

 If you want to know more about events from an organizer, speaker, sponsor, or attendee standpoint, sign up for our [mailing list](http://eepurl.com/hwVBKn)

 ## <a name="events"></a>Events

-These are the SQLSaturday events that are currently scheduled.
+These are the SQL Saturday events that are currently scheduled.
 If you would like to organize or schedule an event, please visit our [running a new event](http://beta.sqlsaturday.com/newevent/) page.

 <table cellspacing=0 class="table table-hover table-borderless table-sortable mt-3" width="100%">
   <thead>